j-ddd/jgraph_DND_character_sheets/djdcformat.md

 - Disadv. on Attack

-*1-?
-Entries Class Features*: *HEADER* -> `CFEAT` - `String`
+*1-6 Entries Class Features*: *HEADER* -> `CFEAT` - `String`
 - Just raw text of what the class feature is.
-All together, I limit the amount of text you can have for each line by X characters.
+All together, I limit the amount of text you can have for each line by 50 characters.
 In case you want to manipulate how the lines are written, you can by initiating a new CFeat line.
 Example:

 - CFEAT